 The district has developed administrative procedures as necessary to implement the above policies and plans.

-For further information regarding these procedures and access to the District Improvement Plan, please contact:
+For further information regarding these procedures and access to the District Improvement Plan, please contact: Ashley Barker, Director of Learning Services at 903-831-4086.

 School Health Advisory Council (SHAC) (All Grade Levels)